PRTG Manual: Glossary

 A sensor monitors one aspect of a device.
 For example, monitoring if a device responds to a Ping request is done by one sensor.
 Monitoring the traffic of one Ethernet port of a router device is done by another sensor.
 For monitoring the CPU load of the local system yet another sensor is set up, and so on.
 The data of sensors is shown in their respective channels.

 Sometimes used as synonym for device tree.

-Tickets are created by the system or a PRTG user and contain important messages or action steps to take for the administrator or another specific user.
+Tickets are created by the system or a PRTG user and contain important messages or action steps for the administrator or another specific user to take.
 Every ticket should be viewed to take appropriate actions.
 You can access the list of tickets from the main menu.

 Paessler designates all kinds of flow protocols as xFlow.
 Currently, PRTG supports NetFlow V5 and V9, IPFIX, sFlow V5, and jFlow V5.